After A Fall At Baylor, Ken Starr Became A Fox Regular, And Then, A Trump Defender

 Soon after the report was released, the school's athletics director resigned after being sanctioned and put on probation, and the head football coach was fired, along with other members of the athletics program.
 Starr was stripped of the presidency, and subsequently resigned from his faculty position.

-The same year, a civil case was filed against Baylor alleging violations of Title IX and a "deliberately indifferent response to three events of student-on-student sexual assault and subsequent sex-based harassment."
-According to the complaint, reports of sexual assault to "high-level, policy-setting" Baylor employees failed to result in change to the "sexually hostile environment" of the university.
+The same year, a case was filed against Baylor alleging violations of Title IX and a "deliberately indifferent response" to student-on-student sexual assault.
+According to an early complaint filed in the case, reports of sexual assault to "high-level, policy-setting employees" at Baylor failed to result in change at the university.

 "Starr was at the helm the entire period of time," said Dunnam, one of the plaintiff lawyers in the case, which remains ongoing.

+When asked how much he thinks Starr knew of the school's sexual assault problem, Dunnam pointed to a lesser-known 2014 report by the consulting firm Margolis Healy & Associates that was also commissioned by the university and obtained by the Waco Tribune-Herald in 2018.

+The report outlined how administrators, including athletic department staff, had received little to no training regarding Title IX, and had failed to adequately communicate with and support students.
+One person the firm interviewed said, "We have to stop being stupid."
+The Margolis Healy report was delivered to Baylor almost two years before Starr was ousted in 2016.
+Starr has claimed it as evidence of the university's commitment to addressing student safety.

-The specifics of how Starr handled the scandal, and how much he knew of the alleged assaults and when, remain unknown.
-The 2016 university-commissioned report was never released in full.
+Still, the specifics of how Starr handled the scandal remain unknown.
+The 2016 Pepper Hamilton report was never released in full.

 But that could change.
-Last March, a federal judge in Texas ordered the law firm that conducted the investigation to turn over records connected to its 2016 inquiry into Baylor requested by the plaintiffs.
+Last March, a federal judge in Texas ordered the law firm to turn over records connected to its 2016 inquiry into Baylor requested by the plaintiffs.

-According to the firm's initial summary, it reviewed emails, cell phone data and documents from current and former Baylor employees, as well as interviews with more than 65 people, including witnesses in the president's office as part of its investigation.
+According to the firm's initial summary, it reviewed emails, cellphone data and documents from current and former Baylor employees, as well as interviews with more than 65 people, including witnesses in the president's office as part of its investigation.
 For now, says Dunnam, the case is still in discovery.

 After Baylor, Starr joined the Lanier Law Firm in 2018, and became a frequent commentator and defender of the president on Fox News.
 Those appearances have helped return Starr to the center of yet another presidential impeachment.